griffithlab/rnabio.org/_posts/0008-01-02-scRNA_Data.md

 - Go back to the Clonotype Distribution view and use `Open Filter` to create a filter.
 Limit to only clonotypes with 10 or more barcodes.
 - Use `Export` to `Export barcodes in clonotype list` and save to your computer (choose a filename and place that you can find later, e.g., Rep3_ICB-Expanded.csv).
 - If you still have your Loupe browser session open from the exercise above, go there and select the `Clusters` view, next to `+ Create a new group` select the Upload arrow button, select the csv file you saved from the Loupe V(D)J browser.
 Where are these T cells?
 Are they localized to a specific cluster?
 What features characterize that cluster?
+- Try additional filtering strategies to identify subsets of T (or B) cells of interest in the Loupe V(D)J browser, export, and then visualize them in the Loupe Browser on the TSNE/UMAP view.